Faculty of Social Work

 Experiential Learning - Following are two programs providing students with social work practice beyond the classroom.

-Inside-Out Program - Courses taught at Kitchenerís Grand Valley Institution for Women engage regular students and prisoners as peers in the classroom, discussing issues of social justice and collaborating on class projects.
+Walls to Bridges - Courses taught at Kitchenerís Grand Valley Institution for Women engage regular students and prisoners as peers in the classroom, discussing issues of social justice and collaborating on class projects.

 International Opportunities - Enable students to experience a variety of cultures, societies and approaches to social work practice.